Opgørelsespraksis

 Total energy consumption MWh 2,33

-B3 - Energy Consumption (Fuels) Info
+B3 - Energy Consumption (Fuels incl.
+District heating) Info

 Renewable energy consumption Info MWh 25,04